-If you are working with long running process on web servers and struggling hard to manage them easily, supervisord process monitoring software can help you the most.
-I have recently learned about it and can’t help myself from sharing with my readers about this awesome piece of software.
-I will try to introduce this to you and show you the basic usage, which is basically intended for beginners.
-If you already know about it already, you may skip this article and surf around this site for other useful articles 🙂 .
+If you are working with long-running processes on web servers and struggling hard to manage them easily, supervisord process monitoring software can help you the most.
+I have recently learned about it and can’t help but share it with my readers about this excellent piece of software.
+I will try to introduce this to you and show you the primary usage, which is basically intended for beginners.
+If you already know about it, you may skip this article and surf around this site for other valuable articles :).

-The name pretty much fits with its functionality.
+The name fits with its functionality.
 It controls/manages processes for you.
-Besides performing basic functionality, it also acts as a server interface to listen to clients(plugins) and perform operations based of request type(terminate, restart, stop etc).
+Besides performing basic functionality, it also acts as a server interface to listen to clients(plugins) and perform operations based on request type(terminate, restart, stop, etc.).

 Why Supervisord Process Monitoring?

-In case of system’s resource killing software processes or your own built custom processes application or so, could go wrong anytime.
-Now, as long as we are sitting in front of a pc and we can restart/terminate process if overloading the server, we would be just fine, but manually doing so isn’t an efficient idea at all.
-Here comes supervisor to get you covered.
-It automates the system of monitoring long running processes, and by default, restarts automatically if process crashed somehow and staffs like that.
+In the case of a system’s resource-killing software processes or your own built custom processes application, it could go wrong anytime.
+Now, as long as we are sitting in front of a pc and we can restart/terminate the process if overloading the server, we would be just fine, but manually doing so isn’t an efficient idea at all.
+Here comes a supervisor to get you covered.
+It automates the system of monitoring long-running processes and, by default, restarts automatically if a process crashes somehow and stuff like that.

 Download/Install Supervisord:

-Supervisord is available on UNIX-like operating system.
-It’s usually being installed with python package manager ‘easy_install’ or ‘pip’ .
-So as long as you have python working on your system, it should work just fine for you.
-So, basically, you can install it via running any of the following commands:
+Supervisord is available on a UNIX-like operating system.
+It’s usually installed with the Python package manager ‘easy_install’ or ‘pip.’
+So, as long as you have Python working on your system, it should work just fine for you.
+So, basically, you can install it by running any of the following commands:

 The official site has more detailed documentation for installation